dclbas/LMS_Controls/example_commands.md

 ## Explicit Intents
 Explicit intents are the commands given to the app once it's been called up and is active on your Google device.
 It's characterized by the startup phrase:  **"Hey google talk to LMS Controls"**.
 This calls up the Welcome intent (**"How can I help?"**) of the app at wich time you are free to issue your voice commands.
 Once all commands are issued you say **"Goodbye"** (or after 10 seconds of no requests) the App closes and returns control to the Google environment.
 ## Implicit Intents
 Implicit intents is a voice command given to the google environment directly as part of the app start-up command.
+It quickly asksk for something to get done without having to step through several prompts.
 It's characterized by the phrase **"Hey google ask LMS Controls to ...**.
 This calls up the app, skips the Welcome intent and goes directly to the command issued after the phrase **"ask LMS Controls to...**.
 The command is executed and in the LMS application, there is a 10 second pause that allows you to issue further follow-up commands directly (explicit intents) like **"set volume to 40"** or **"set shuffle on"** without having to re-issue the startup phrase.
 After 10 seconds of no requests, the app exits and returns control to the google environment.
 ## Example Explicit Intent Commands
 **Start-Up Phrases:** are used to call up the app for Google Home or Google Assistant and prepare for explicit intents.
   - "Hey google, talk to LMS Controls"